Before You Say “I Do” – Financial Planning for Married Couples

 The Importance of Financial Planning Before Getting Married

 Hawaii is a melting pot of nationalities with different customs and beliefs.
 Because family and lifestyle has such an impact on our money personalities, it is important for couples to discuss finances to understand each other’s beliefs and goals.
-Money is such an emotional topic, therefore open communication about finances prior to walking down the aisle is essential.
-Before moving in together or saying “I do,” learn about each other’s money personality by taking this quiz.
+Money can be an emotional topic, therefore open communication about finances prior to walking down the aisle is essential.

 • How much are you both making before and after taxes?
 Is there money being put in a 401K or other retirement account?